ky-s/dispatchable/README.md

 ### obtains:
   Defined dispatching method that follow rules given.

-  It takes one Hash argument.
+  It takes one `Hash` argument.
   It is concrete case for apply rules.

   If more than one condition is matched, first one found will be dispatched.

+  If any conditions are not matched, returns `nil`.

 ### examples:
 ```